Careers

 Why Lacombe County?

 Lacombe County is committed to maintaining a vibrant, healthy, safe, caring and inclusive work environment.
 We hire great people who are looking to contribute to our respectful workplace.
-We support a work-life balance and offer an excellent compensation package including a comprehensive Health & Dental Benefits program for you and your family plus an annual health/wellness spending account.
+We support a work-life balance and offer an excellent compensation package including:

-To express interest, please forward your application no later than 8AM, October 10, 2025 to: hr@lacombecounty.com
+To express interest, please forward your application no later than 8AM, January 5, 2026 to: hr@lacombecounty.com.

 Applications will be reviewed and scheduled for an interview as they are received.
-The position may be filled before the deadline date.
+This position may be filled before the deadline date.
+We thank all applicants for their interest; however, only those invited for an interview will be contacted.

 Please note: All applicants must be legally entitled to live and work in Canada.
+This position is considered a safety/sensitive position.
+The successful applicant will need to participate in the Pre-Employment Drug and Alcohol Testing.

 This competition may remain open longer until a suitable candidate is found.